DISARMFoundation/DISARMframeworks/generated_pages/counters_index.md

 <tr>
 <td><a href="counters/C00012.md">C00012</a></td>
 <td>Platform regulation</td>
 <td>Empower existing regulators to govern social media.
 Also covers Destroy.
-Includes: Include the role of social media in the regulatory framework for media - The European Union created significant new regulations in 2018; the U.S. approach will need to be carefully crafted to protect First Amendment principles, create needed transparency, ensure liability, and impose costs for noncompliance.
-Includes Create policy that makes social media police disinformation - example: German model: facebook forced to police content by law.
+Includes: Include the role of social media in the regulatory framework for media.
+The U.S. approach will need to be carefully crafted to protect First Amendment principles, create needed transparency, ensure liability, and impose costs for noncompliance.
+Includes Create policy that makes social media police disinformation.
 Includes: Use fraud legislation to clean up social media</td>
 <td>M007 - metatechnique</td>
 <td>TA01 Strategic Planning</td>
 <td>D02</td>